lorist/pexip-dialout-macro/README.md

 - The macro enables `HttpClient.Mode` automatically
 - It extracts the Pexip hostname from `nodeURL` and adds it to the HTTP Allow List
-- The `services` array must still be present for alias matching and node URL resolution
+- The `services` array must still be present for alias matching

 ## Troubleshooting